SravyaGangula/sravyagangula.github.io/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-So I've had the wireframe for this particular design kicking around for some time, but with all the other interesting (and in some cases, semi-secret) projects I've been working on it took me a little while to get to actually designing and coding it.
-Fortunately, things have eased up enough for me to finaly get around to it, so I'm happy to introduce Hyperspace: a fun, blocky, one-page design with a lot of color, a bit of animation, and an additional "generic" page template (because hey, even one-page sites usually need an interior page or two).
+So I've had been thinking to create my protfolio around for some time, but with all the other interesting (and in some cases, semi-secret) projects I've been working on it took me a little while to get to actually designing and coding it.
+Fortunately,thanks to @Niranjani Wagh who had made things  eased up enough for me by her work to finaly get around to it, so I'm happy to introduce my protfolio.
 Hope you dig it :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.